 What is Cyber Hygiene?

 Before getting into how to practice cyber hygiene, let’s get a brief idea of what is Cyber Hygiene? it is a set of obstructive measures that you can take to make sure your data is safe online.
-For example like human beings take care of their teeth by flossing and cleaning their teeth regularly, likewise, in the same manner, computers required good cyber hygiene.
+For example like human beings take care of their teeth by flossing and cleaning regularly, in the same manner, computers require good cyber hygiene.
 Which helps to keeps IT systems operating smoothly without any hassles.
-If the computer will be functioning in the best way data will be safe & valuable resources will deliver a great customer/client experience to boot.
-So it’s very important, to maintain a cyber hygiene regular basis to help you to spot and close security gaps before they can be exploited.
+If the computer will be functioning in the best way data will be safe.
+This can secure valuable resources and deliver a great customer/client experience.
+So it’s very important, to maintain cyber hygiene on a regular basis to help you spot security loops.
+And then you can close security gaps before they can be exploited.

 Some of the most complex Security threats are hacking, viruses, malware, spyware, and data theft.
 And it getting wickeder day by the day, and they have the potential to bring your business to its knees.
 It’s just like a human body as long you maintain good personnel hygiene you can stay healthy.
 In the same manner, you can stay ahead of threats and minimize their impact on your business with solid cyber hygiene routines.